Below is a reference for major terms and concepts used throughout Test Management for Jira (TM4J).

-The tight integration between Test Management for Jira and Jira means you can reuse common elements created on Jira, such as projects, users, versions, etc., and avoid duplication.
+The tight integration between TM4J and Jira means you can reuse common elements created on Jira, such as projects, users, versions, etc., and avoid duplication.

-The following diagrams show a high-level overview of the relationship between Test Management for Jira, Jira, and Confluence:
+The following diagrams show a high-level overview of the relationship between TM4J, Jira, and Confluence: